A CHANCE TO THRIVE

 ASSISTANCE BILL?

-The Reentry Assistance Bill (A. 193 / Gibbs) is new legislation to provide meaningful financial support through the creation of a Reentry Assistance Fund.
-This bill would address current reentry challenges in two ways:
+The Reentry Assistance Bill (A6990 /S6222) is new legislation to provide meaningful financial support through the creation of a Reentry Assistance Fund.
+This bill addresses our broken reentry system in two major ways:

 1) It will require that New York make a targeted investment in returning people at the most critical time of reentry, and